1904 Normanton by-election: Lib-Lab successor

-The by-election issues
+By-election issues

 The election was called for 1 March 1904.
 The Conservatives selected a London man, Marcus R P Dorman to oppose Parrott.

 Parrott's election address emphasised four points.
 First he wanted an amendment of the law to secure greater freedoms for trade unions.
 He was particularly arguing for the restoration of the law on trade unions to what it had been before the Taff Vale case.
-His next policy opposed the 1902 Education Act.
+His next policy opposed the Education Act 1902.
 He regretted the abolition of school boards elected by ratepayers in their district, which had been popular with radicals and their replacement by local education authorities under the control of county or borough councils.
 Nonconformist electors objected that their local taxes were being used to support the teaching of religious views to which they were opposed, ‘Rome on the Rates' was their rallying cry.
 Anglican and Roman Catholic church schools, supported by public funds, were not under public control and teachers in these sectarian schools were subject to religious tests.
 Parrott's third policy priority was fiscal reform, in particular opposing a levy on the export of coal, as coal-owners were cutting wage rates and laying off miners to pay for this tax.
 Finally he was strongly in favour of the temperance movement.

 In addition to these points, Parrott made clear during the campaign that he was strongly opposed to preferential tariffs and in favour of the traditional Liberal policy of Free Trade, which was largely thought to favour working people with cheap food.
 Also, the constituency had about 800 Irish electors who were expected to vote for Parrott.
 As a Liberal he was believed to be in favour of Home Rule but the religious aspects of the education issue complicated matters.

 Dorman's campaign mostly consisted of his defence of the Conservative government and trying to convince the miners and other workingmen that he had their interests at heart.
 He was in favour of taxation reform to protect British markets and opposed the immigration into Britain of what he described as destitute aliens.